Film Music Review

-He began his movie career at Republic Pictures as a supporting character, including several in the Gene Autry series:
+Roy Rogers began his movie career at Republic Pictures as a supporting character, including several in the Gene Autry series:

 THE OLD CORRAL (1936) and THE OLD BARN DANCE (1938).

 Ten years later after his first starring role, Roy Rogers celebrated his 10th anniversary in films with a similar titled feature: UNDER CALIFORNIA STARS.
+In that film he sang the same hit song as in his first feature in 1938.
+Do you know the song title?

 The Song

-In the 1938 movie there are 7 songs, 4 of them sung by Roy Rogers.
-The song that had the most popularity was titled,
+In UNDER WESTERN STARS (1938) there are 7 songs, 4 of them sung by Roy Rogers.

 "Dust" -- music & lyrics by Johnny Marvin

-This song was the first one from a B-western to be nominated for an Academy Award (or Oscar).
-The only other song from a B-western to be Oscar-nominated was "Be Honest With Me" from RIDIN' ON A RAINBOW (1941), sung and co-written by Gene Autry.
+The only other song from a B-western to be Oscar-nominated was "Be Honest With Me" from

 In the years that followed, "Dust" has been credited to Gene Autry as co-writer.
 That's because Gene had also recorded this song and liked it.
-So he bought the song and gave himself co-writer credit with Marvin.
-Gene often bought songs and put his name on them.

 "Dust" was recorded by Roy Rogers as a Vocalion single in March of 1938.
 That is the best version of the song.
 The song was also recorded by other singers including Gene Autry and Jimmy Wakely.

 Nine years later, Roy sang the song again, this time accompanied by the Sons of the Pioneers.
 They were featured on March 22, 1947 on a radio program, "Saturday Night Roundup."
-It is available on this recommended 3 CD Set from Rhino, with deluxe illustrated booklet:
+It is available on this highly recommended 3 CD Set from Rhino, with deluxe illustrated booklet:

 "Dust"